nimble-123/ui5con-open-registration-watcher/README.md

 ### Run as Docker Container

 Start the service through `docker-compose` or build the image by your own and run it.
-Make sure you have set up the `.env` file before you run the service whether through `docker-compose` or by the plain `docker` command.

 ```sh
 docker-compose up